cpplibv/libv/LIBV-TODO.md

 	project: Free project related tools (LDjam) https://docs.google.com/spreadsheets/d/1tfkBo2IWLHXkZDbIEFUyCWvLkumHYDWCxGHzb-Rmc-0/edit#gid=0
 	voice-chat: If I ever want to implement voice chat: https://opus-codec.org/

+build.ninja: ext target fails, otherwise it should be clear

 glew: Investigate: every context requires its own glewinit call (Some builds of GLEW are multi context aware and do this internally.)